 Seiberling, a Haskell Company, was founded as a design engineering firm with a unique focus on crafting hygienic solutions for complex manufacturing process systems.
 Developing innovative ways to incorporate the benefits of CIP and SIP into the appropriate environments has defined its work for more than 40 years.

-“Our core business is designing for products that need a high degree of sanitation,” said Mike Byron, Design Director for Haskell Process Engineering.
-“Our specialty is we know the process, but we also integrate the cleaning and, if needed, the steaming into the process up front rather than appending it after the fact.”
+“Our core business is designing for products that need a high degree of sanitation,” said Mike Byron, Design Director for Haskell Food and Pharmaceutical Process Engineering.
+“Our specialty is we know the process, but we also integrate the cleaning and, if needed, the steaming into the process upfront rather than appending it after the fact.”

-It’s important to understand the nuanced differences between clean-in-place and steam-in-place.
+It’s essential to understand the nuanced differences between clean-in-place and steam-in-place.

 Differentiating CIP and SIP